 Each year, the Committee of the Regions (CoR) provides a limited number of internships for young citizens, from an EU Member state or an official accession candidate, offering them the opportunity to acquire work experience in a European institution.

 Three types of internships are available: Standard Traineeship, Short-term study visits and Traineeship for Government Officials.

 Each year, the CoR offers young university graduates a limited number of five-month traineeships.
-These training periods involve work experience in one of the Committee of the Regions’ services, and run from 16 February until 15 July (spring traineeships) or from 16 September until 15 February (autumn traineeships).
+These training periods involve work experience in one of the Committee of the Regions’ services, and run from 16 February until 15 July (Spring traineeships) or from 16 September to 15 February (Autumn traineeships).

 The purpose of the organisation of traineeships in the CoR is:

 - to provide a first-hand experience of the workings of the CoR and of the EU institutions in general;

 - to provide practical knowledge of the working of its departments;

 - to work in a multicultural and multilingual environment;